guardian/pa-football-client/README.md

 ## Usage

-Note that this library does not include an HTTP library so you will need to provide and implementation for the client's GET method.
+Note that this library does not include an HTTP library so you will need to provide an implementation for the client's GET method.

 ```scala
 object Client extends PaClient {